 You can, watch a short presentation explaining the neurophysiology mechanism of the exercise.

-The exercise is easy to perform in a family doctor setting.
-Many of my patients have already participated in the exercise with good results.
-Pain is usually significantly reduced after the first time, and in some patients the pain dissolves completely.
+The exercises are safe, easy to learn and effective.
+Many of my patients have already participated in them with good results.
+Pain is usually significantly reduced after the first time, and in some patients pain dissolves completely.
 Most of the patients achieve significant pain reduction after 4-5 days of regular exercising.

 It is worth mentioning that the same principle (augmenting perception by increasing alpha power in the brain structures processing a stimulus by changing an attention style) can be used to inhibit perception of many internal or external stimuli like itch, hunger, anxiety, fear, cold, etc.

-I personally have been experimenting with this approach for last five years with many interesting results.
-Changing attention style helps in many everyday situations like walking into a swimming pool with cold water, after sitting for prolonged time with legs crossed and slowly getting up experiencing pins and needles in my legs or trying to unstick an Elastoplast from a hairy area of the skin.
+I have been experimenting with this approach for last five years with many interesting results.
+Changing attention style helps in many everyday situations like walking into a swimming pool with cold water, after sitting for prolonged time with legs crossed and slowly getting up experiencing pins and needles in my legs.

 I (and some of my friends and patients) have already experimented with unpleasant smells, itch, anxiety, fear, hunger, etc. In all these situations there is significant shift or perception.
 It sometimes requires training but it is achievable by many.